jank-lang/jank-lang.org/resources/src/blog/2024-05-31-new-projects.md

 cached and timestamped for iterative compilation.

 #### Native interop
 Next, jank's native interop support will need to be expanded.
-I've started that this month by making it possible to now write C++ sources alongside your jank sources and actually `require` them from jank!
+I've started on that this month by making it possible to now write C++ sources alongside your jank sources and actually `require` them from jank!
 As you may know, jank allows for inline C++ code within the special `native/raw` form, but by compiling